LUSHDigital/lsonnet/README.md

 ### `tests/`

 This directory holds the test suites for jsonnetunit to use.
-Each directory represenets a template.
+Each directory represents a template.
 Each directory contains a number of different suites to account for diffferent scenarios.
 Each suite consists of two files, with the same filename with different extensions, one with `.jsonnet` and one with `.yaml`.
 The jsonnet file holds the assertions and the yaml file holds the